-Disqualification from Sweepstakes: What It Is and How to Avoid It
+Sweepstakes Disqualification: Why It Happens and How to Avoid It

 Make Sure Your Sweepstakes Entries Count By Avoiding These Common Mistakes

 When you are trying to win a prize, it makes sense to use smart sweepstakes strategies that help you maximize your odds of winning.
 In fact, it might be tempting to try to tilt the odds in your favor by fudging the rules a little bit.
 But when you don't play by the rules, you run the risk of disqualification, and disqualification is a huge waste of your time and energy as well as the sweepstakes' sponsor's.

-Merriam-Weber defines disqualification as the state of being made "ineligible for a prize or for further competition because of violations of the rules."
-In other words, if a company catches you breaking or bending the rules of a giveaway, you will no longer be eligible to win a prize in that giveaway.
+Merriam-Weber defines disqualification as being made "ineligible for a prize or for further competition because of violations of the rules."
+In other words, if a company catches you breaking or bending the rules of a giveaway, you will no longer be eligible to win a prize.

-Being disqualified is a big waste of time.
+Being disqualified is something that you want to avoid at all costs.
 The effort you spent finding and entering the giveaway is for nothing, since you no longer have any chance of winning.
 And you wasted the time that you could have spent entering giveaways that you could have won.

-How do sponsors decide who should be disqualified?
-For each giveaway, the sponsoring company should offer a robust set of rules detailing who can enter, how, when, and how often.
-The rules should include other helpful information like the details of the prize and how the winner(s) will be notified.
+Each giveaway should have a set of rules detailing who can enter, how, when, and how often.
+The rules should include other helpful information like the prize details and how the winner(s) will be notified.

 But you don't have to be purposely cheating to have your sweepstakes entries be disqualified.
 If you aren't paying close attention, it's easy to make a mistake and run afoul of the rules.

-Easy-to-Make Mistakes That Will Get You Disqualified From Online Sweepstakes:
+Easy-to-Make Mistakes That Will Get You Disqualified From Sweepstakes

 Especially when you are new to entering sweepstakes, there are some easy mistakes that you can make that could get you disqualified.
 Here are some of the most common mistakes to avoid:

-Entering Too Often: Each giveaway has an entry limit restriction that tells you how often you can enter.
+Each giveaway has an entry limit restriction that tells you how often you can enter.
 Some let you enter only once, others every day, and still others weekly, monthly, or as often as you want.
-Ignore these entry limits at your peril, because entering too often may get not only your extra entries disqualified but all of your legitimate entries as well.
+Ignore these entry limits at your peril, because entering too often may get not only your extra entries disqualified, but all of your legitimate entries as well.

 Aside from these common pitfalls, it's a good idea to read the rules of each individual giveaway, to ensure that there are no additional restrictions that could get your entries disqualified.